-Although, “Windows 10 bad pool header” error not only comes due to some software issues.
-Also, in some cases, the error occurs due to some faulty hardware.
+This BSOD error does not occur only due to some software issues.
+This error can also occur due to some faulty hardware.
 So, we can’t determine the actual cause behind this error.
-But, here are some causes, which users are telling on Windows forums.
+But, here are a few causes, which users have mentioned on Windows forums.

 - Outdated or faulty device drivers issue.